 - Address: 500 S. Bethlehem Pike (Ft.
 Washington)

 7. Ridley Creek State Park

-If you are looking for a nice scenic paved trail, then consider planning a daytrip to Ridley Creek State Park.
-This large 2000 acre park is located in tranquil delaware County just 25 minutes outside of downtown Philadelphia.
+If you are seeing a quiet nature walk, then consider planning a daytrip to Ridley Creek State Park.
+This large 2000 acre park is located in tranquil Delaware County just 25 minutes outside of downtown Philadelphia.
 The quiet setting and ample outdoor opportunities draw all types of outdoor enthusiasts including fishermen, hikers, runners, cyclists, and dog walkers.
 Views of varying habitats including wetlands, meadows, and old growth forests can all be enjoyed.